Proven Immune Benefits of Garlic

 If you’re using garlic powder, you may get the flavor and some of the benefits, but you’re not getting allinase from it.

-Garlic oil is good, especially for ear or mouth infections, and can also be used for cooking as well.
+Garlic oil is good, especially for ear or mouth issues, and can also be used for cooking as well.

 If you want to get the maximum benefit from garlic, I recommend 3-4 cloves or 100 milligrams of crushed raw garlic per kilogram of body weight.